 Pro Tip: Pay a visit to the Central Sikh Museum on the first floor of complex to know some fascinating tales about the Sikh religion history.

 Jallianwala Bagh is at a walking distance from the Golden Temple complex.
 We can start here at ~09:30.
 It is the site where the massacre took place in 1919 when the British Indian Army under the command of General Dyer opened fire on unarmed protesters.
 Thousands died that day and a lot many jumped into the well.
 Even today the bullet marks and the well is there to see.
 It would not take more than an hour to explore this place.
 Click here for location

 Another one of the admired religious places in Amritsar is the Khair-ud-Din Mosque.
 The beautiful mosque is situated in the Hall Bazaar and was built by Muhammad Khairuddin in 1876.
 The visit can be completed in under half an hour.
+This is one of the places on our early morning bicycle tour’s itinerary.
 Click here for location

 If you have your own cab/car, you are all set for a ride to the Wagah Border and if you are not sorted about the commute, you can take a ride in the shared cabs/taxis readily available near the Jallianwala Bagh.
 The Wagah Border is ~30 km away from the city.
 The Beating Retreat ceremony is a must-watch.

 The ceremony lasts for 45 minutes and 16:15 is the time when it begins during winter and 16:45 during summer.
 The border gate is open from 10:00 to 16:00 pm.
 However, the ceremony starts only after 16:00.
 So if you want to watch the ceremony, you have to reach the place not later than 15:00.

 Seats are packed on weekends and public holidays.
 No tickets are needed for the event.
 Click here for location